matomo-org/github-action-tests/README.md

 `git-ref` Git Ref to test

-`run_id` GitHub Action run ID, unique id that used to download artifact
+`run-number` GitHub Action run ID, unique id that used to download artifact

 `redis-service` if test request redis